standardweb3/standard3.0-contracts/contracts/safex/README.md

 For developers looking to work on the contracts within a local environment, follow the deployment instructions detailed in our [deployment guide]().
 This guide provides a comprehensive walkthrough on setting up, interacting with, and debugging the contracts in a controlled local setting.

+## Documentation

+For a comprehensive understanding of SAFEX and its functionalities, visit the official [documentation](https://docs.standardweb3.com).

 ## Licensing

 The primary license for the codes in this repo are the Business Source License 1.1 (`BUSL-1.1`), see [`LICENSE`](./LICENSE).